 Criminal Justice/Law Enforcement

-Midland College offers a choice of two Associate degree options and a certificate in Criminal Justice/Law Enforcement.
+Two associate degree options and a certificate in Criminal Justice/Law Enforcement

 - Associate of Science (AS) – Criminal Justice degree is designed to provide courses at the freshman and sophomore levels for students